StJohnErvin/polaris/polaris.shopify.com/content/contributing/components.md

 #### Considerations

 There are many ways to make a Polaris component more flexible.
 Updating or adding props is the most common way to add flexibility to the way a component looks or works.
-Sometimes refactoring the component is a better path.
+Sometimes refactoring the component is [a better path](#add-a-new-pattern).

-We've learned a lot since Polaris launched in 2017.
-As the system's matured, we've found that many of the components should evolve toward [composition over configuration](https://maecapozzi.com/composition-vs-configuration/).
-Many props is a signal that a component is solving too many problems or is too opinionated.
-When that's the case, there's an opportunity to refactor the component or build a new component to better meet merchant needs.

 Components should be performant, accessible, and maintainable.
 When contributing a new prop or updating the types of an existing prop, ask yourself how your change might: